 Dear friends, colleagues, and fellow human rights defenders,

-On behalf of the entire DefendDefenders team, I would like to extend our sincere gratitude to all our partners who have supported us throughout the year including our board members, and look forward to continuing and strengthening our collaboration in 2017.
+The grim reality is that those advocating for human rights still find themselves in the crosshairs of the powerful.
+However, DefendDefenders remains committed to their defence by ensuring that all HRDs in the sub-region are able to continue their important human rights work, and that their voices never fall silent.
+On behalf of the entire DefendDefenders team, I would like to extend our sincere gratitude to all our partners who have supported us throughout the year including our board members, and look forward to continuing and strengthening our collaborations throughout 2018 and the years to come.

 Yours in solidarity,